Syncano/syncano-testing-examples/README.md

-### Testing React apps with Nightwatch - javascript tool for data driven testing
+### Testing React apps with Nightwatch - Data Driven Testing @ Syncano

 This is the third part of End to End testing of React apps with Nightwatch series.
 In the [previous posts](https://www.syncano.io/blog/testing-syncano/) We've talked about Nightwatch: